Skip to main content Skip to navigation

 • Conduct ongoing monitoring to identify and report suspicious transactions and, on a risk basis, to maintain and update customer information

-An ongoing assessment of customers is needed to help firms mitigate money laundering risk, but what is suspicious for one customer won’t be for another.
+Ongoing due diligence of customers is needed to help firms mitigate money laundering risk, but what is suspicious for one customer won’t be for another.

 Some general behaviors that may raise a red flag, or prompt a re-evaluation of a customer risk assessment include: